figield/meetings_scheduler/README.md

 ## Description

-To check description and project solutions go to SOLUTIION.md file.
+Based on employee meetings during working hours, the application searches for free dates and times as suggestions for new meetings of a certain duration.

-# Project Installation
+## Installation

-## Virtual environament and libraries
+### Virtual environament and libraries

 Install Python and the tool for installing Python packages - pip:
 ```commandline